IMPACT BY DESIGN

 Unlike typical competitions, which stop at polished slides or demos, Impact by Design pushes students further: toward empathy, usefulness, durability, and actual deployment.
 This is where education, engineering, and social purpose meet.

-TWO PHASES ONE JOURNEY
+TWO PHASES, ONE JOURNEY

 Phase 1 focuses on curiosity, empathy, and clear thinking.
 Students express ideas through simple prototypes — using any platform, from cardboard to Scratch to Stick'em mechanical models.
 No special equipment is required.
+All participating teams will have the opportunity to visit and interact with the CPAS community to understand their needs firsthand.

 Phase 2 supports teams in transitioning early concepts into durable, public-ready builds.
 With support from maker educators and fabrication partners, students refine, test, and strengthen their designs to be safe, reliable, and functional in real community settings.